eeshansrivastava89/weather-app/README.md

 ### Data Sources

-This app uses two sources for historical weather data:
+This app uses NOAA Climate Data Online (CDO) API for historical weather data:

-**NOAA Climate Data Online (CDO) API** - Primary source that provides real historical weather data

 *   Free to use with API token registration
 *   Provides actual recorded data from weather stations across the US
 *   Data includes temperature, precipitation, snow, and wind measurements
 *   The app automatically finds the nearest weather station to the requested location

-**Simulated Data + OpenWeatherMap Forecast** - Fallback mechanism

-*   Used when NOAA data is unavailable or when no NOAA token is provided
-*   Combines actual 5-day forecast from OpenWeatherMap with simulated data
-*   Simulated data uses seasonal adjustments and random variations for realism

 ### Using NOAA's Historical Weather Data